-Chinese Medicine is the blanket term including Acupuncture, Chinese Herbal Medicine, Diet Therapy, Exercise Counseling, and Lifestyle Counseling.
+Chinese Medicine is the blanket term which includes Acupuncture, Chinese Herbal Medicine, Diet Therapy, Exercise Counseling, and Lifestyle Counseling.
 These modalities make up a system that treats and prevents illness, and interfaces with the Western Medical understanding of the body.
-Many conditions that would are overlooked or considered sub-clinical or insignificant by Western medical practitioners can be benefited by the use and implementation of Chinese Medicine.
+Many conditions that are often overlooked or considered sub-clinical or insignificant by Western medical practitioners can be benefited by the use and implementation of Chinese Medicine.
 In many cases getting treatment - whether it be acupuncture, bodywork/massage, or herbal prescription - can increase the effectiveness of the treatment you are already receiving from a Western MD.